ansys/ansys-sphinx-theme/doc/source/coding_style.rst

             """
             # one of the following:

             # raise a DeprecationWarning.
 User won't have to change anything
             warnings.warn('assignmaterial is deprecated.
+Use assign_material instead.',
-Please use assign_material instead', DeprecationWarning)
+                          DeprecationWarning)
             self.assign_material(obj, mat)

             # or raise an AttributeError (could also make a custom DeprecationError)
             raise AttributeError('assignmaterial is deprecated.
-Please use assign_material instead')
+Use assign_material instead.')

         def assign_material(self, obj, mat):
             """Assign a material to one or more objects.